jpmossin/CharJump/README.md

 ## CharJump

-A plugin for quickly jumping to any visible character in the active document.
+A IntelliJ plugin for quickly jumping to any visible character in the active document.

-Inspired by and similar to https://github.com/johnlindquist/AceJump, but with a stronger focus on making jumping to a specific character/position as easy as possible.
+Inspired by and similar to https://github.com/johnlindquist/AceJump, but with a stronger focus on making jumping to a specific character/position as easy and fast as possible.

 Should work in all editors based on the Intellij platform.
 Install by searching for "CharJump" in the Plugins dialog, or unzip a